Links on Android Authority may earn us a commission. Learn more.

 Older Wear OS smartwatches

-We’ve covered all the current-gen Wear OS devices in this article, but what about older wearables that are no longer available?
+We’ve covered all the current-gen Wear OS devices in this article, but what about older wearables that are no longer available or that we no longer recommend?
 Check out the list below to learn more about older Wear OS devices.

 - Diesel Fadelite hands-on